3 Big Changes for Ministry HR

 What do you think?
 Is your ministry’s HR department ready for 2017?
 What will your biggest challenge be?
 Tell us about it in the comments, below.

-You can also talk to us any time about getting in touch with an HR expert that specializes in ministry by calling 800-843-6054.
+You can also talk to us any time about getting in touch with a ministry HR expert that specializes in ministry by calling 800-843-6054.